kkalve/telia-homework/README.md

 - Application can be opened from http://localhost:8080

 ## Configuration
-Configuration is in src/Config.ts file and should not be changed.
+Configuration is in src/Config.ts file.
 TeliaTV live public API is used for the application, imageBaseUrl is used for displaying images.

 ## Complete tasks